-In June 2010, the Company executed a primarily fixed-price full-scale development contract (the "FSD") with Thales Alenia Space France ("Thales") for the design and build of satellites for Iridium NEXT, the Company's next-generation satellite constellation.
+In June 2010, the Company executed a primarily fixed-price FSD with Thales for the design and build of satellites for Iridium NEXT, the Company's next-generation satellite constellation.
 The total price under the FSD is \$2.3 billion, and the Company expects payment obligations under the FSD to extend into the first quarter of 2018.
-As of December 31, 2014, the Company had made aggregate payments of \$1,331.1 million to Thales, of which \$1,129.8 million were from borrowings under the Credit Facility, and which were capitalized as construction in progress within property and equipment, net in the accompanying consolidated balance sheet.
-The Company's obligations to Thales that are currently scheduled for the years ending December 31, 2015, 2016, 2017 and 2018, are in the amounts of \$554.2 million, \$136.0 million, \$166.7 million and \$64.7 million, respectively.
+As of December 31, 2015, the Company had made aggregate payments of \$1,537.1 million to Thales, of which \$1,303.1 million were from borrowings under the Credit Facility and were capitalized as construction in progress within property and equipment, net in the accompanying consolidated balance sheet.
+The Company's obligations to Thales that are currently scheduled for the years ending December 31, 2016, 2017 and 2018 are in the amounts of \$473.7 million, \$177.6 million and \$64.7 million, respectively.
 The Company currently uses the Credit Facility to pay 85% of each invoice received from Thales under the FSD, with the remaining 15% funded from cash on hand.
-Once the Credit Facility is fully drawn, the Company expects to pay 100% of each invoice received from Thales from cash and marketable securities on hand as well as internally generated cash flow, including potential cash flows from hosted payloads and Iridium PRIME.
+Once the Credit Facility is fully drawn, which is expected to occur in late 2016, the Company expects to pay 100% of each invoice received from Thales from cash and marketable securities on hand as well as internally generated cash flow, including contracted cash flows from hosted payloads and potential cash flows from Iridium PRIME.